- unsafe.Pointer

 - Comparative table of all terms

-- How to Choose an Approach (Go vs Java)
+- How to choose the approach (Go vs Java)

 - Conclusion

-In this article, we have gathered key low-level mechanisms of Go that most often raise questions for developers coming from Java.
-We will discuss: unsafe.Pointer, struct alignment, pointer arithmetic, zero-copy, iota, the internals of interfaces, runtime.SetFinalizer and runtime.KeepAlive.
+In this article, we gathered the key low-level mechanisms of Go that most often raise questions for developers coming from Java.
+We will consider: unsafe.Pointer, struct alignment, pointer arithmetic, zero-copy, iota, the internals of interfaces, runtime.SetFinalizer, and runtime.KeepAlive.

-We will break down three key topics: unsafe.Pointer, struct field alignment and pointer arithmetic.
-For each topic, we will look at how it is implemented in Go and how similar tasks are solved in Java, what limitations, risks, and practical applications exist.
+We will discuss three key topics: unsafe.Pointer, struct field alignment, and pointer arithmetic.
+For each topic, we will look at how it is implemented in Go and how analogous tasks are solved in Java, what limitations, risks, and practical applications exist.

 unsafe.Pointer